shoaibkhan17/JumpIN/readme.txt

 ---------------------------------------------------------------------------------------------------
 Design Decisions:

--Seperating the model, view and controller in accordance with the MVC model
+-Separating the model, view and controller in accordance with the MVC model

 -The Parser class was created so that the user input can be filtered through